section-engineering-education/engineering-education/content/articles/setup-and-run-applications-using-typescript-with-aureliajs/index.md

 ### How to set up a basic TypeScript Aurelia project?
 Let's dive and set up an Aurelia TypeScript project.

-First, you need to install the [Aurelia CLI](https://aurelia.io/docs/cli/webpack/) (command-line interface).
+First, you'll need to install the [Aurelia CLI](https://aurelia.io/docs/cli/webpack/) (command-line interface).
 An interface is a medium through which a user can interact with any tool using a computer.
 CLI is a way to interact with the computer program by typing in instructions or commands.

 Aurelia provides CLI commands that allow you to bootstrap the Aurelia project.
 This allows you to have a sample project that you can build on rather than creating an application from scratch.